 What Is a Groupset?

 A groupset, group, or gruppo are terms used to describe a collection of parts that make up a bicycle’s drivetrain.
-This includes front and rear derailleurs, shifters, cassette, crankset, bottom bracket, and the chain.
+This includes front and rear derailleurs, shifters on the handlebars, cassette, crankset, bottom bracket, and the chain.
 Most of the time, the brakes and brake levers are also part of a specific groupset.

 Groupsets differ in terms of build quality, weight, materials used, performance, and the number of gears.
 When it comes to price points, you get what you pay for; but, with high-end groupsets, you’re mostly paying for marginal gains that come from weight savings.